Travel to Thailand from the US

 Thailand is popular as a holiday destination because of its diverse geography.
 People can visit and lounge of a beach, go diving on the islands, or visit the mountains and lose themselves in nature.

-There is accommodation everywhere, and American travelers can spend a night somewhere beautiful for less than a meal back home.
+There is accommodation everywhere, and US travelers can spend a night somewhere beautiful for less than a meal back home.
+Common travel destinations are Bangkok, Phuket, Chiang Mai, Pattaya, Koh Samui and Hua Hin .

-After July 1st, visitors are welcome to book any accommodation.
+After July 1, 2022, visitors are welcome to book any accommodation.
 There is no need to book SHA+ hotels or quarantine packages.
 SHA+ quarantine packages have been removed from most booking sites.
-If you see a “Quarantine Package” listed, you do not need to choose it.

 Now that Thailand Pass is removed, visitors don’t need to provide any proof of a hotel booking before entering Thailand.
 But after a long flight, it’s nice to have at least your first night’s accommodation organized.
 It is good to see what is around in your travel area, and if you are a “planner”, you can use hotels to help decide places to visit.